HOME—US Scouting—Ideals of Scouting

 A Scout is: Trustworthy, Loyal, Helpful, Friendly, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, Reverent.

 The Scout Law varies quite a bit around the world, but most express the principles of honesty and trust, loyalty, helpfulness, friendship and courtesy, obedience, and cheerfulness.
 The BSA's Scout Law has twelve points; while most countries have from seven to ten points.
+The BSA Law is also unusual in adding 'reverent', since the Promise in most countries, including the US, already mentions duty to God.

 Each of the Scout Law's 12 points has a standard explanation that is part of the full wording of the Law.
 The original wording went unchanged for 61 years (1911-72).
 In 1972, the explanation was rewritten, and it seems the BSA just can't leave the explanation alone, changing it almost every time the Scout Handbook is updated, even though the 'improvements' are of questionable value.